Gpooja13/chatbot/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.

 You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+The page will auto-update as you make changes.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Project Structure

+- `app/page.js`: The main page that displays chatbot integration instructions and the website URL submission form.
+- `components/EmailInstructions.js`: Component for showing email instructions to developers.
+- `components/ui/input.js`: A reusable input field component.
+- `components/ui/button.js`: A reusable button component.
+- `components/ui/label.js`: A reusable label component.

+## Technologies Used

+- **Next.js**: Framework for building the application.
+- **ShadCN**: UI components library for a more polished design.
+- **React**: For building the interactive UI.
+- **Tailwind CSS**: For styling the components and ensuring responsive design.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+## Deployment

+This application can be deployed on Vercel with ease.
+Follow the steps in the [Next.js Deployment Documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### To deploy on Vercel:

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket).
+2. Sign up or log in to [Vercel](https://vercel.com).
+3. Connect your Git repository and deploy the project.
+4. Visit your live site provided by Vercel.

-## Deploy on Vercel
+## Acknowledgments

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Special thanks to the Next.js and ShadCN teams for their amazing frameworks and components that made this project easier to build and deploy.